ADVANCED

 Times / Location

-Roads: The roads to this location are paved from all directions with the last 3 km being gravel.
+Roads: The roads to this location are paved from all directions with the last 3 km being gravel road that is suitable for all vehicles.

 Parking: There is gated and monitored parking for all participants at this training location.